top of page

 Natalie Damjanovich-Napoleon (D-Napoleon) is a poet, songwriter and educator from Walyalup/Fremantle, Western Australia.

-She is the winner of both the Bruce Dawe National Poetry Prize and Katharine Susannah Prichard Poetry Prize and a two-time finalist for the Penelope Niven Prize in Creative Nonfiction.
-Her debut book of poetry, First Blood, was published by Ginninderra Press in 2019 while her second book, If There is a Butterfly That Drinks Tears, will be released in September, 2023 by Gazebo Book’s poetry imprint, Life Before Man Books.
+She is the winner of both the Bruce Dawe National Poetry Prize and Katharine Susannah Prichard Poetry Prize, shortlistee for the Peter Porter Poetry Prize and a two-time finalist for the Penelope Niven Prize in Creative Nonfiction.
+Her debut book of poetry, First Blood, was published by Ginninderra Press in 2019 and her second book, If There is a Butterfly That Drinks Tears, is out now via Gazebo Book’s poetry imprint, Life Before Man Books.

-Natalie currently a lecturer in poetry at Edith Cowan University and an ESL teacher.
-Her work has been published in various anthologies, journals, and periodicals including Cordite, The Australian, Westerly, Entropy, Griffith Review, StylusLit, Meanjin, Southerly, and Australian Poetry Journal.
+Natalie's work has been published in various anthologies, journals, and periodicals including Cordite, Antipodes, The Australian, Westerly, Entropy, Griffith Review, StylusLit, Meanjin, Southerly, and Australian Poetry Journal.
 Natalie is also a singer-songwriter who has toured Australia, Europe and the United States and her 2021 album, You Wanted To Be The Shore But Instead You Were The Sea reach #1 on the Australian Independent Albums chart.

 books